-The blockchain is the technique behind many different cryptocurrency of which the most famous (and the first) example is the Bitcoin.
-The blockchain can be seen as a database of which every participant has an exact copy.
-In daily life we deal a lot with databases.
-Think of your bank account, your medical details or an overview of your frequent flyer miles for example.
-The difference with the blockchain is that with the examples mentioned only a certain body has full control over the data, also called centralized management.
-In the blockchain, each participant has an exact copy of all data stored in the blockchain.
-Each participant can also add data, but old data cannot be changed!.
+Blockchain is a cryptocurrency system in which a record of transactions are maintained within an encrypted database across a linked network.
+Blockchain can be seen as a database in which every participant has a replicated copy of information.
+In daily life, we deal a lot with databases.
+Think of your bank account, your medical details, or an overview of your frequent flyer miles for example.
+The difference with blockchain is that with the examples mentioned, there is only one person who has full control over the data, also referred to as centralized management.
+In the blockchain, each participant has an exact copy of all data stored within the blockchain.
+Each participant can contribute data, but old data cannot be adjusted.
 This feature ensures that not one single entity has control over the data and it makes the blockchain decentralized.

 How is data currently stored?